Online Workshop Resources: Ecolinguistics

 We set up an animals in science fiction reading and film club off the back of this workshop.
 Email crilsnetwork@rvc.ac.uk if you’d like to join.

-This session was facilitated by from Deniz Diler (PhD Candidate, University of Manchester), Topo Mokokwane (PhD Candidate, University of Manchester), and Samar Nasrullah Khan (PhD Candidate, Meertens Institute, and independent artist) and chaired by Zip Walton (RVC).
+This session was facilitated by Deniz Diler (PhD Candidate, University of Manchester), Topo Mokokwane (PhD Candidate, University of Manchester), and Samar Nasrullah Khan (PhD Candidate, Meertens Institute, and independent artist) and chaired by Zip Walton (RVC).

 Readings